- Aguero (16, 47)

 The Manchester derby of September 2013 was not only Manuel Pellegrini’s first since his appointment as manager of Manchester City, but David Moyes’ first since he had succeeded Sir Alex Ferguson at Manchester United.
 Both, at that point of the season, also remained contenders for the Premier League title.

-Pellegrini was managing in the Premier League for the first time, having succeeded Roberto Mancini and impressed through the style of football he oversaw at Malaga, Real Madrid, and Villarreal.
+Pellegrini was managing in England for the first time, having succeeded Roberto Mancini and impressed through the style of football he oversaw at Malaga, Real Madrid, and Villarreal.
 Expectations were also high around Moyes, who had inherited the defending champions.